Leamington Green Connections

 Spending time outdoors makes us feel better!

-Being out in nature is great for your physical and mental wellbeing.
-Getting time out in the wild to Take Notice and Connect with your local Green spaces brings mental balance whilst helping with some hands-on conservation tasks can help us Stay Active and Give Back.
-Plus you might even Learn Something New!
+Being out in nature is great for your physical and mental Wellbeing.
+Getting time out in the wild to take notice and connect can bring mental balance whilst staying active and giving back through hands-on conservation tasks can be extremely rewarding.
+You might even learn something new!

 Thanks to funding from the National Lottery Community fund, Warwickshire Wildlife Trust will be hosting a number of events over 2020 and 2021 to get people out and about in Leam Valley and Oakley Wood nature reserves.